-In addition to concentrate, we purchase sweeteners, carbon dioxide, PET resin and preforms to make plastic bottles, finished plastic and glass bottles, cans, caps and fountain containers, as well as other packaging materials and raw materials.
+In addition to concentrate, we purchase sweeteners, carbon dioxide, virgin and recycled PET resin and preforms to make plastic bottles, finished plastic and glass bottles, cans, caps and fountain containers, as well as other packaging materials and raw materials.
 Our bottler agreements provide that these materials may be purchased only from suppliers approved by The Coca-Cola Company.
 Prices for certain raw materials, including those used in the bottling of our products, mainly PET resin, finished plastic bottles, aluminum cans, HFCS and certain sweeteners, are paid in or determined with reference to the U.S. dollar, and therefore local prices in a particular country may increase based on changes in the applicable exchange rates.
-Our most significant packaging raw material costs arise from the purchase of PET resin, the price of which is related to crude oil prices and global PET resin supply.
-On average, the price that we paid for PET resin in U.S. dollars in 2023 increased 32.5% as compared to 2022 in all our territories.
+Our most significant packaging raw material costs arise from the purchase of PET resin, the price of which is related to crude oil prices and global supply of virgin and recycled PET resin.
+On average, the price that we paid for PET resin in U.S. dollars in 2024 decreased 1.6% as compared to 2023 in all our territories.
 In addition, given that high currency volatility has affected and continues to affect most of our territories, the average price for PET resin in local currencies was higher in all of our territories.
-In 2023, we purchased certain raw materials in advance, negotiated and locked-in prices in advance and entered into certain derivative transactions which helped us capture opportunities with respect to raw material costs and currency exchange rates.
+In 2024, we purchased certain raw materials in advance, negotiated and locked-in prices in advance and entered into certain derivative transactions which helped us capture opportunities with respect to raw material costs and currency exchange rates.

 Under our agreements with The Coca-Cola Company, we may use raw or refined sugar, artificial sweeteners and HFCS in our products.
 Sugar prices in all of the countries where we operate, other than Brazil, are subject to local regulations and other barriers to market entry that, in certain countries, often cause us to pay for sugar in excess of international market prices.
 In recent years, international sugar prices experienced significant volatility.
-Across our territories, our average price for sugar in U.S. dollars, taking into account our financial hedging activities, increased by approximately 16.4% in 2023 as compared to 2022.
+Across our territories, our average price for sugar in U.S. dollars, taking into account our financial hedging activities, decreased by approximately 6.5% in 2024 as compared to 2023.

 We consider water a raw material in our business.
-We obtain water for the production of some of our natural spring water products, such as Manantial in Colombia and Crystal in Brazil, from spring water pursuant to concessions granted.
+We obtain the vast majority of the water used in our production pursuant to concessions to use wells and from municipal utility companies.

-None of the materials or supplies that we use is presently in short supply, although the supply of specific materials could be adversely affected by strikes, weather conditions, governmental controls, national emergency situations, pandemics, water shortages or the failure to maintain our existing water concessions.
+None of the materials or supplies that we use is presently in short supply, although the supply of specific materials could be adversely affected by strikes, market and economic conditions, weather conditions, governmental controls, national emergency situations, pandemics, water shortages or the failure to maintain our existing water concessions.

 Mexico and Central America.
-In Mexico, we mainly purchase PET resin from Indorama Ventures Polymers México, S. de R.L. de C.V. and DAK Resinas Americas Mexico, S.A. de C.V., which Alpla México, S.A. de C.V., known as Alpla, and Envases Universales de México, S.A.P.I. de C.V. manufacture into non-returnable plastic bottles for us.
-Also, we have introduced into our business Asian global suppliers, such as Far Eastern New Century Corp., known as FENC, SFX - Jiangyin Xingyu New Material Co.
-Ltd. and Hainan Yisheng Petrochemical Co.
-Ltd., which support our PET resin strategy and are known as the top PET global suppliers.
+In Mexico, we purchase PET resin mainly from Indorama Ventures Polymers México, S. de R.L. de C.V. and DAK Resinas Americas Mexico, S.A. de C.V., which Alpla México, S.A. de C.V. ("Alpla"), and Envases Universales de México, S.A.P.I. de C.V. manufacture into non-returnable plastic bottles for us.
+We have also shifted our import suppliers from China to Vietnam and Taiwan to mitigate the effects of tariffs and support our PET resin strategy.